openebs/openebs/documentation/source/Usecases/mongodb.rst

     sudo cat /etc/iscsi/initiatorname.iscsi
     sudo service open-iscsi status

-* Install the following dependent packages to run mongodb-integrated sysbench input/output tool on any one of the Kubernetes nodes.
+* Install the following dependent packages to run mongodb-integrated Sysbench input/output tool on any one of the Kubernetes nodes.
   ::

     sudo apt-get install <packagename>: